aosabook/500lines/web-server/chapter.md

 just as the authors of the `BaseHTTPRequestHandler` class have allowed us to ignore the details of handling socket connections and parsing HTTP requests.

+These ideas are generally useful; see if you can find the opportunity to use them in your own projects.